Skip to content

 Claude-SDK hooksClaude-specific format

 Structured output✅ (best-effort)output_format: — schema is appended to the prompt and JSON is parsed out of the assistant text.
-Handles bare JSON, json-fenced, and reasoning-model prose preambles like Let me evaluate... {...} (Minimax M2.x pattern).
-Trailing-text-interleaved cases still degrade cleanly to the missing-structured-output warning.
+Handles bare JSON, json-fenced, reasoning-model prose preambles like Let me evaluate... {...} (Minimax M2.x pattern), and structurally-corrupt JSON (trailing commas, single quotes, truncated tails) via repair.
+The parsed output is then validated against the schema; on a miss the executor re-asks (prompt + the schema errors) up to , and only then fails the node (it no longer degrades silently to a warning).
 Not SDK-enforced like Claude/Codex.

 Cost limits (maxBudgetUsd)tracked in result chunk, not enforced